-Dr. Dyno hit the pages of American Iron Magazine again in 2010 with some very pertinent articles!
-(All three start on page 40 of each issue.)
+Dr. Dyno hit the pages of American Iron Magazine again in 2010 with a very pertinent article!
+(The article starts on page 40 of the print edition.)

 The June 2010 article updates dyno testing changes since the May and July 2006 issues.